ARCNanotech/userAuthenticate/README.md

 Suppose you wish to list the most recent connect logs, use the <code>log</code> command.

       nodejs userAuth --log recent

+However you can omit the <code>nodejs</code> flag to run the userAuth module independently of the Bower/NPM platform.

   **Example**
   <code>userAuth [cmd(s)] [opt(s)] </code>